PeterKlapwijk/PowerShell/ActivateEmbeddedProductKey/README.md

 Can also be used in Microsoft Intune when wrapped as win32 app, LicenseDetect.ps1 can be used as detection script for the win32 app.

-Related blog posts can be found [Here](https://www.inthecloud247.com/)
+Related blog post can be found [Here](https://www.inthecloud247.com/activate-windows-with-the-firmware-embedded-product-key/)